gmcosta94/gmcosta94/README.md

  My name is Gabriel and I currently work as a Business Inteligence Developer and Data Analyst.

-During my professional experiece I've been involved in many activities involing Data: extracting, transforming, combining, analyzing and creating various types of reports.
+During my professional experiece I've been involved in many activities involing Data: extracting, transforming, combining, analyzing and creating various types of dashboards and reports.

 Here I can publish part of my work in all of this.